egor-tensin/setup-cygwin/README.md

         ls.exe -Al
         pwd.exe

-    # Alternatively, you can use Cygwin's bash as shell to write proper bash scripts:
+    # Alternatively, you can set Cygwin's bash as the shell to use:
     - run: |
+        # This is a real bash script!
         basic() {
             ls -Al
             pwd